micropython/micropython/docs/rp2/tutorial/intro.rst

 	$ sudo raspi-config

-and go to *Interfacing Options → Serial* and select "No" on being asked "Would you like a login shell to be accessible over serial?" and "Yes" when asked "Would you like the serial port hardware to be enabled?".You should see something like this.
+and go to *Interfacing Options → Serial* and select "No" on being asked "Would you like a login shell to be accessible over serial?" and "Yes" when asked "Would you like the serial port hardware to be enabled?".
+You should see something like this.

 .. image:: fig1.jpeg
     :width: 200px